oracle/fmw-kubernetes/docs-source/content/idm-products/oam/prepare-your-environment/_index.md

 ### Install the WebLogic Kubernetes Operator

-1. On the **master** node run the following command to create a namespace for the operator:
+1. On the administrative host run the following command to create a namespace for the operator:

    ```bash
    $ kubectl create namespace <sample-kubernetes-operator-ns>